sudhirkumartcs459/Deploy-Application-Via-Minikube/README.md

 Now after installation of the Minikube on the system we can verify the Minikube control plane # minikube get nodes

-After Installation Minikube Node we have to install the Minikube Pode on the system follow the [link](https://kubernetes.io/docs/concepts/workloads/pods/)
+After Installation Minikube Node we have to install the Minikube Pod on the system follow the [link](https://kubernetes.io/docs/concepts/workloads/pods/)